 4. Tin Angel

-You may never have stepped foot into Tin Angel (although you’ve certain drive past it at least one hundred times on 400 south), but the soup here is reason enough to finally give this charming restaurant a try.
-Tin Angel is a fun and eclectic Salt Lake City restaurant filled with live music, delicious smells, and a very hospitable staff.
+You may never have stepped foot into Tin Angel (although you’ve certainly driven past it at least one hundred times on 400 south), but the soup here is reason enough to finally give this charming restaurant a try.
+Tin Angel is a fun and eclectic Salt Lake City restaurant filled fueled by an incredibly hospitable staff and delicious food.
 The food here is primarily European with a great emphasis on farm-fresh ingredients, but no matter what time of year you decide to come, the delectable spinach and fontina soup will be waiting for you with open arms.
 The minimalist composition of this soup will blow you away with its incredible flavor and richness- undoubtedly some of the best soup in Salt Lake City.

 3. Porcupine Pub & Grille

 Some of the best food can be found at pubs, like the chicken noodle soup at Porcupine Pub & Grille.
 If you talk about the best soup in Salt Lake City with just a small handful of locals in SLC, the chicken noodle at Porcupine Pub & Grill will always be mentioned.
 To our surprise, their chicken noodle isn’t a broth-based soup, which no doubt sets it apart.
 It comes in a large, shallow bowl and is incredibly creamy and filling.
 The noodles are cooked perfectly and the entire soup has a nice peppery flavor that isn’t overpowering.
 Enjoy with their yummy crusty rolls and butter.
 If you’re looking to warm up with a creamy gourmet chicken noodle soup, make your way to Porcupine Pub & Grille as soon as you can!